How cancer begins

 A sarcoma begins in the tissues that support and connect the body.
 A sarcoma can develop in fat, muscles, nerves, tendons, joints, blood or lymph vessels, cartilage, or bone.

 Leukemia is a cancer of the blood.
 Leukemia begins when healthy blood cells change and grow uncontrollably.
-The four main types of leukemia are acute lymphocytic leukemia, chronic lymphocytic leukemia, acute myeloid leukemia, and chronic myeloid leukemia.
+The four main types of leukemia are acute lymphocytic, chronic lymphocytic, acute myeloid, and chronic myeloid.

 Lymphoma is a cancer that begins in the lymphatic system.
 The lymphatic system is a network of vessels and glands that help fight infection.
 There are two main types of lymphomas: Hodgkin lymphoma and non-Hodgkin lymphoma.